Colimits and cocompletions in internal higher category theory: Limits and colimits

-in which the two maps in the lower row are equivalences.
-By the triangle identities and the fact that since $r$ is fully faithful the adjunction counit $\epsilon\colon lr\to\id$ is an equivalence (see proposition~\ref{prop:adjunctionFullyFaithful}), the vertical map in the middle must be an equivalence as well, hence we conclude that $\eta\colon \lim r_\ast d\to rl(\lim r_\ast d)$ too is an equivalence.
-Therefore, the computation

-proves the claim. \end{proof} Combining lemma~\ref{lem:reflectiveSubcategoryColimits} and lemma~\ref{lem:reflectiveSubcategorylimits} with proposition~\ref{prop:presentationCategoryOfCategories} and the fact that presheaf $\BB$-categories admits small limits and colimits, we now find: \begin{proposition} The $\BB$-category $\ICat_{\BB}$ admits small limits and colimits. \end{proposition} \begin{remark} Similar to the case of diagrams in $\Univ$, one can give explicit formulas for limits and colimits of diagrams in $\ICat_{\BB}$.
-However, these formulas rely on the theory of cartesian and cocartesian fibrations for $\BB$-categories, which we plan to feature in upcoming work. \end{remark} We conclude this section by proving that $\ICat_{\BB}$ is \emph{cartesian closed}.
-Let $-\times -\colon \ICat_{\BB}\times\ICat_{\BB}\to\ICat_{\BB}$ be the product functor. \begin{proposition} There is a functor $\iFun{-}{-}\colon \ICat_{\BB}^{\op}\times\ICat_{\BB}\to\ICat_{\BB}$ together with an equivalence
+Recall that by the discussion in Appendix~\ref{sec:CatB}, the assignment $A \mapsto \Cat(\BB_{/A})$ defines a sheaf of $\infty$-categories on $\BB$ that we denote by $\ICat_{\BB}$ and that we refer to as the $\BB$-category of (small) $\BB$-categories.
+By combining Proposition~\ref{prop:reflectiveSubcategoryLimitsColimits} with Proposition~\ref{prop:presentationCategoryOfCategories} and the fact that presheaf $\BB$-categories admits small limits and colimits (Proposition~\ref{prop:limitsRepresentably}), we find: \begin{proposition} The $\BB$-category $\ICat_{\BB}$ admits small limits and colimits. \end{proposition} \begin{remark} Similar to the case of diagrams in $\Univ$, one can give explicit formulas for limits and colimits of diagrams in $\ICat_{\BB}$.
+However, these formulas rely on the theory of cartesian and cocartesian fibrations for $\BB$-categories, which we plan to feature in upcoming work. \end{remark} Next, our goal is to show that $\ICat_{\BB}$ is \emph{cartesian closed}.
+To that end, let $-\times -\colon \ICat_{\BB}\times\ICat_{\BB}\to\ICat_{\BB}$ be the product functor. \begin{proposition} There is a functor $\iFun(-,-)\colon \ICat_{\BB}^{\op}\times\ICat_{\BB}\to\ICat_{\BB}$ together with an equivalence